6 tips to keep you motivated in winter

 2. Get your blood flowing and keep warm

-Save electricity and an expanding waistline by heating your body up naturally with a workout.
+Save electricity by heating your body up naturally with a workout.
 The rise in your body temperature, during a workout, has a soothing, calming effect on your body, not unlike a long soak in a warm bath or lying in front of the heater.

 3. Maintain your health during flu season

 Regular exercise strengthens your immune system so it can fight off the flu.
 When you exercise and get your blood pumping, immune cells circulate through your body more quickly helping them seek and destroy infections.
 But this boost only lasts for a few hours, so exercise needs to be regular for long-term effects.